 Nothing in a class is as important as classroom management.
 If you cannot control your class, they will not learn.
 You will hate teaching those classes and students will hardly ever finish or try to perform well in class.
-They are preoccupied with acting out, challenging you.
-That class is meant to be a zoo and they are acting accordingly.
+They are preoccupied with acting out, and challenging you.
+That class is like a zoo and they are acting accordingly.

 The secret to classroom management is this: You have to be the king of the kingdom.
 The absolute authority, a giant tower of strength.
-You cannot control a class through techniques and tricks.
+You cannot control a class only by techniques and tricks.
 You cannot guilt them into obeying you.
 The only way is by developing yourself and using a boss mentality built around classroom management principles.

 Your classes will never succeed unless you become the strongest possible leader in your class.
 Students look to you for leadership and you are letting them down if you do not give them the strongest version of you.
 You are a failure as a teacher until you accept that you need to be a ruthless dictator when the situation calls for it, or a kind caretaker when your subjects need it.
-Your strength and leadership as an individual is what determines your classroom management.
+Your strength and leadership as an individual determine your classroom management.

 Let me explain:

 To make sure that the best person was chosen as the leader, members of the tribe would constantly test the leader in small ways.
 It wouldn’t be outright challenges, but small tests to determine the strength, character and resolve of the leader.
-For every test that the leader failed, other members would become wary and applied more pressure until the situation became so bad, that a new leader took over.
-That way the strongest leader was in charge, giving the tribe the best chance of survival.
+For every test that the leader failed, other members would become wary and apply more pressure until the situation became so bad, that a new leader took over.
+That way, the strongest leader was in charge, giving the tribe the best chance of survival.

 This is even more evident in difficult communities or students with tough past experiences.
-If they were without strong role models while growing up, they are even more likely to be distrusting of those around them.
+If they were without strong role models while growing up, they are even more likely to distrust those around them.
 To make sure that you are the best possible teacher for them, they will test and revolt absolutely.
-To win their trust you have to show them that you are a strong leader that will bring value to their lives.
+To win their trust, you have to show them that you are a strong leader that will bring value to their lives.

 They have never been a leader, they have never learned the skills to be in control of a group of people and now have to figure it out.
 And it is possible, that is why it takes experience to control people, perhaps by using some of the ideas I have previously described, but most likely out of trail and error.
-Through all the years of obstacles they have had overcome and classes they have taught, good teachers have become powerful leaders.
-But unfortunately, they are unable to explain why they are better teachers at classroom management.
+Through all the years of obstacles they have overcome and the classes they have taught, good teachers have become powerful leaders.
+But unfortunately, they are unable to explain why they are better teachers in classroom management.

 You don’t need to put fear in their hearts, but you need the strength to guide them.

-Imagine yourself as the King of your kingdom.
+Imagine yourself as the king of your kingdom.
 Your people will follow you when they are assured that you can protect them, to bring them value.

-Have a king mentality, Be a leader – Be kind, but firm.
+Have a king mentality.
+Be a leader—be kind, but firm.
 This is your land.
 You want your subjects to succeed and live in a happy environment.
-If they don’t live by your rules, they will be treated more severely – They need to trust you that you can take care of them.
+If they don’t live by your rules, they will be treated more severely—they need to trust you that you can take care of them.
 That is why they test you, to make sure that you are the one to take care of them.

-But Eric, you might say – “They should blindly follow me because I am the teacher.
+But Eric, you might say, “They should blindly follow me because I am the teacher.
 Why should I get tested by my students?”

 Here is why—You need to change your mindset.
 Stop seeing it as a negative when students test you, see it as a positive.
 “I love to get tested by kids in my classrooms!”

 Because every time a student tests you by misbehaving and you pass it by acting like the classroom boss, you are getting stronger and gaining more authority in their eyes.
-Don’t intentionally push them to get tested, but to embrace it with a smile.
+Don’t intentionally push them to get tested, but embrace it with a smile.

 Let’s look at all the other tips mentioned before, to understand the fundamental reason they work:

-- A King who loves is loved.
-Care for your subordinates and they will care for you
+- A king who loves is loved.
+Care for your subordinates and they will care for you.

-- All Kingdoms have rules.
-The people that live in them have to obey, if they don’t, the King will punish them.
+- All kingdoms have rules.
+The people that live in them have to obey.
+If they don’t, the king will punish them.

-- Model Ideal Behavior – The King is the hardest worker in the kingdom.
+- Model ideal behavior—The king is the hardest worker in the kingdom.
 Set an example for your students to aspire towards.

-- Be consistent—A Fair King is a respected King.
+- Be consistent—A fair king is a respected king.
 By applying the rules justly, your students will grow in admiration for you.

 - Royalty moves in a way that shows that they have authority.
-Use your voice and body language communicate what words can’t.
+Use your voice and body language to communicate what words can’t.

-- Be prepared—A King is only as good as the value he provides the people in his care.
+- Be prepared—A king is only as good as the value he provides the people in his care.
 Prepare for your lessons and provide a great learning experience for your students.

-- Classroom Energy – A King must understand the spirit of his people.
+- Classroom energy—A king must understand the spirit of his people.
 Control the way they feel by providing them fun when needed, and calmness at other times.